fosslight/hub-guide-en/tips/2_project/6_review_report/README.md

 </div>
 <br>

-The Review Report is issued based on the BOM details upon confirmation of the project's identification.
+The Review Report is issued based on the SBOM details upon confirmation of the project's identification.
 - The Review Report is generated based on data from the FOSSLight DB.
 Therefore, to ensure an accurate report, the OSS and license information recorded in the database must be correct.

 ## Review Report Details